Codeception/Codeception/docs/03-Modules.md

 Codeception uses modularity to create comfortable testing environment for every test suite you write.
 Modules allows you choose actions and assertions that can be perform in tests.

-All actions and assertions, that can be performed by Guy object in class are defined in modules.
+All actions and assertions that can be performed by Guy object in class are defined in modules.
 It might look that Codeception limits you in testing, still it's not true.
 You can extend testing suite with your own actions and assertions, writing them into custom module.

 Let's look at this test.
 ``` php